netscaler/netscaler-k8s-ingress-controller/docs/how-to/custom-monitor.md

 ingress.citrix.com/monitor: '{"frontend":{"type":"http", "httpRequest":"GET /", "respcode":"200", "retries":"2"}}'
 ```

 In this example, a service called ```frontend``` is configured with an HTTP monitor which sends a GET request and expects the HTTP response code 200.
-When the Citrix ingress controller gets this event, it creates a monitor and binds the monitor with the corresponding service.
+When the Netscaler ingress controller gets this event, it creates a monitor and binds the monitor with the corresponding service.

   A sample Ingress is shown as follows: